 The rest of the training is on the job.
 New representatives are supported and assessed by head representatives or resort managers.
-Usually new holiday representatives begin on a probationary period and have to pass certain assessments before being passed off as a fully qualified holiday representative.
+Usually new holiday reps begin on a probationary period and have to pass certain assessments before being passed off as a fully qualified holiday representative.

-In-house supervisory and management development courses may be provided and holiday representatives usually receive ongoing training throughout their career, sometimes being brought back to the UK for refresher courses on best practice or training on new procedures.
+In-house supervisory and management development courses may be provided and holiday reps usually receive ongoing training throughout their career, sometimes being brought back to the UK for refresher courses on best practice or training on new procedures.

-Some representatives become head representatives, resort managers or regional area managers abroad, while some move back to the UK and work at the head office or become involved in the recruitment process for new staff.
+Some representatives become head reps, resort managers or regional area managers abroad, while some move back to the UK and work at the head office or become involved in the recruitment process for new staff.

 There is also the opportunity for representatives to become resort managers and some may oversee several resorts.
 Progression from here could be to regional area manager, where you oversee representatives on a group of islands or in a specific country.

 You may be able to progress this way with your current tour operator or you may need to move to a different or larger company to achieve promotion.

 It may be possible to move into different areas of travel operations, including: